 Friends really come in handy when you need to make a move.
 They can help you load the moving truck, unload at your new place and help you organize everything once you get there.
 Make sure to offer to pay for gas and put out plenty of cold water, drinks and food.
 One way to show your appreciation is to buy a special thank-you gift for those who help, such as a gift card to a restaurant, an iTunes card for a friend that loves music or even an offer of reciprocating help for a future move or need.

 Tip #7 – Rent a Reliable Moving Truck

 When it comes to renting a moving truck, this is not the time to go cheap.
-Affordable Storage in Fall River is an authorized provider of Budget Rental trucks, giving residents in the Southeastern Massachusetts area access to quality moving truck rentals at an affordable rate.
+Affordable Storage in Fall River is an authorized provider of Penske Rental trucks, giving residents in the Southeastern Massachusetts area access to quality moving truck rentals at an affordable rate.
 Visit the Affordable Storage in Fall River website for more tips on moving, packing a moving truck, choosing the right size truck for the job and of course, information on affordable storage available in case you want to store some items or need a little extra space after your move.